Skip to content

 What Counts as a Good Payback

-Upgrades paying back in 5 years or less are usually worth doing even without subsidies.
+Upgrades paying back in 5 years or less are usually potentially useful even without subsidies.
 5-10 year payback is typical for mid-level upgrades like heat pumps or insulation and usually worth it given the long equipment life.
 10-15 year payback requires confidence in staying in the home long enough to benefit.
 Beyond 15 years, the financial case depends heavily on energy price projections and equipment reliability.

 Common Things People Overlook